 Addressing value chain emissions Scope 3 solutions

-Gold Standard consensus-driven guidance, tools and resources help companies tackle their climate impact up and down their value chains, creating value for their business, their partners and our global society.
+Consensus-driven guidance, tools and resources to help companies tackle their climate impact up and down their value chains, creating value for their business, their partners and our global society.

 VALUE CHAIN (SCOPE 3) GUIDANCE

 ENSURING INTERVENTION LEVEL EMISSION REDUCTIONS ARE RECOGNISED BY ACCOUNTING PROTOCOLS